dawidolko/Data-Bases/README.md

 ## **Repository Structure:**
 /Projects: This folder contains various projects where we focus on programming and using databases.
 Each project has its own folder with description, source code and project files.

-/Scripts: This folder contains ready-made scripts and tools that make working with databases easier, such as SQL scripts, administration tools, etc.
+/Labs: This folder contains ready-made scripts and tools that make working with databases easier, such as SQL scripts, administration tools, etc.

-/Resources: Here you will find educational materials such as tutorials, guides and articles to help you learn and understand the database and related topics.

 ## **How ​​to start:**